+- a.
 Distributions for all units in the Trust will be calculated as a proportion of all funds available for distribution, based on the income from all assets of the Trust and any other sources as disclosed from time to time.
-Please see Section 3.3 of the PDS for further details.
-The cash for current distributions will only be sourced from cash:

-- 1. where interest is capitalised, cash is advanced to the Borrower to enable the Borrower to make the interest payments due under and in accordance with the relevant Loan agreement; - 2. where interest is not capitalised, interest is paid by Borrowers; - 3. which constitutes repayments of Loans by Borrowers; - 4. which includes all or part of fees and costs paid by the Borrower relating to lending arrangements which are included in the Trust's revenue; - 5. which constitutes interest received from the deposits of cash; or - 6. which constitutes the income from other investments. - a.
-Where the distribution is not sourced solely from income received in the relevant distribution period then Trilogy must disclose the reasons for making those distributions and the risks associated.
+Please see Section 4.4 of the PDS for further details.
+The cash for current distributions will only be sourced from cash: - i. where interest is capitalised, cash is advanced to the Borrower to enable the Borrower to make the interest payments due under and in accordance with the relevant Loan Agreement; - ii. where interest is not capitalised, interest is paid by Borrowers; - iii. which constitutes repayments of Loans by Borrowers; - iv. which includes all or part of fees and costs paid by the Borrower relating to lending arrangements which are included in the Trust's revenue;

+- v. which constitutes interest received from the deposits of cash; or vi. which constitutes the income from other investments. - b.
+Where the distribution is not sourced solely from income received in the relevant distribution period, Trilogy Funds must disclose the reasons for making those distributions and the risks associated.
 As the interest on all Mortgage Loans is typically capitalised, the current distribution is sourced from sources other than the receipt of interest payments from Borrowers, as noted above.
-It is Trilogy's practice to pay monthly distributions based on the income earned in the relevant period but potentially not yet received from the Borrower.
-In calculating distributions, Trilogy may, in its discretion, include in income any amount of management fees to which it is entitled but wishes to waive or defer for the period, in order to achieve a particular rate of return.
-Generally, Trilogy will do this to smooth returns to Investors, based on the expectation generated by historical returns, and only after Trilogy analyses the Trust's position, including the current market conditions, anticipated investment income, the interest rate paid by Borrowers, the mix of Loans in the Trust, the Trust's liquidity needs and the total fees and costs received and/or capitalised for the relevant period. - b.
-Although distributions for units are not solely sourced from income received in the relevant distribution period, Trilogy considers that distributions on the above basis are sustainable over the next 12 months. - c.
+It is Trilogy Funds' practice to pay monthly distributions based on the income earned in the relevant period but potentially not yet received from the Borrower.
+In calculating distributions, Trilogy Funds may, in its discretion, include in income any amount of management fees to which it is entitled but wishes to waive or defer for the period, in order to achieve a particular rate of return.
+Generally, Trilogy Funds will do this to smooth returns to Investors, based on the expectation generated by historical returns, and only after Trilogy Funds analyses the Trust's position, including the current market conditions, anticipated investment income, the interest rate paid by Borrowers, the mix of Loans in the Trust, the Trust's liquidity needs and the total fees and costs received and/or capitalised for the relevant period. - c.
+Although distributions for units are not solely sourced from income received in the relevant distribution period, Trilogy Funds considers that distributions on the above basis are sustainable over the next 12 months. - d.
 Distributions are generally paid by the 8th business day following the end of each month.

-45.100 - No particular rate of return is promoted in the PDS, via the website or in any promotional material.
+No particular rate of return is promoted in the PDS, via the website or in any promotional material.

-45.101 - Trilogy Funds does not forecast distributions.
+- a.
+Trilogy Funds does not forecast distributions. - b.

-a.
 Not applicable.